 So, as you can see from the trailer, there’s a lot going on in this movie.
 There are actually 4 storylines that we bounce back and forth between.
 This can be a little confusing, and even a bit annoying, because just when you’re totally getting into it, you’re yanked out and thrown into a different story.
 But, with that being said, it all comes together in the end, and it’s worth it.
 Here’s what I dig:

 - good ole Bill Shatner as the radio DJ

 Sometimes the stories lag and the dialogue is “eh” but there’s some really great cinematography and acting going on here as well.

 I remember when this came out last year and I couldn’t get my kids (then 18 and 26) to come see it with me–babies!
 LOL.
 But seriously, I remember watching the previews and thinking, “hot damn, this is going to be good!”
 And I wasn’t disappointed.
 I’ve never hidden the fact that certain things scare the chocolate frosting right outta me e.g. dolls, clowns, any and all inanimate objects coming to life, and let me just say that this movie has plenty of fuel for the ole nightmare fires!
 Krampus himself is an impressively terrifying beast alone, but when you add demonic toys and sadistic elves into the fray–well–it completes the horrifying visual in a most disturbing way.
-There’s also some feel good Christmas spirit stuff happening in the movie too, which is great as it reminds us of all the warm and fuzzy feelings that the holiday season can manifest.
-Overall, Krampus definitely has its eek! moments, but it also has some humor, and when it works well, it’s a fearfest that I can definitely get on board with.
-Anyone else find a National Lampoon’s Christmas Vacation thing happening in the beginning of the movie?
+There’s also some feel-good Christmas spirit stuff happening in the movie too, which is great as it reminds us of all the warm and fuzzy feelings that the holiday season can manifest.
+Overall, Krampus definitely has its eek! moments, but it also has some humor, and when it works well, it’s a fear fest that I can definitely get on board with.
+Anyone else find a National Lampoon’s Christmas Vacation thing happening at the beginning of the movie?
 Good times.

 Silent Night, Bloody Night (1974)